-Robert Cowherd is Associate Professor in the Architecture Department at Wentworth Institute of Technology, Boston.
-His most recent publication is “Cultural Construction of Surakarta,” The Emerging Asian City, Vinayak Bharne, ed.
-(New York: Routledge, 2012).
+Robert Cowherd, PhD, is Professor at Wentworth Institute of Technology, Boston.
+His research and publications pursue global historical approaches to architecture and urbanism with particular focus on cultural political economy perspectives on Southeast Asia and Latin America.
+His most recent publication is “Spices, Spies and Sumptuary Codes in 17th Century Batavia and Amsterdam,” The Architectures of Trade, Patrick Haughey, ed.
+(Piscataway, NJ: Transaction, 2018).
 His work is informed by extensive research and fieldwork in the developing world including work in post-tsunami Aceh where his open-source model for village mapping and planning was widely applied.
 He holds a PhD in the History and Theory of Architecture (MIT), an Urban Design Certificate (MIT), and a BArch (The Cooper Union).

 Statement of Interests: The operations of architecture and urbanism demonstrate what it means to know the world through translational acts of “making.”
 As manifest in the everyday experience of individuals and human societies, architecture bypasses language and cognition to exemplify meanings, structure relationships, and frame the unfolding interplay of the human drama on the stage of the city.